rakesh-gupta29/react-hook-form-zod/README.md

 ## React hooks form with zod
-Mini project to try out React hooks form and zod to create a stable and performant form for authentication.
+Mini project to try out React hooks form and zod to create a stable and performant form with comprehensive client side authentication.

 [Visit deployment](https://react-hook-form-zod-xi.vercel.app/)